unmesh-patil-mh/main-journey/README.md

 # web development
 <br>
-HTML is 100% because i have included CSS in my .html file only Thank you for understanding
+HTML is more because i have included CSS in my .html file only Thank you for understanding